-Compliance with the [ground-water] groundwater protection [criterion for a substance in ground water] criteria or the background concentration for each substance in groundwater [ground water for such substance] is achieved when [the] sampling locations used for compliance are representative of the subject [ground water] groundwater plume, and either:
+Compliance with the [ground-water] groundwater protection [criterion for a substance is eRegulations.

+water] criteria or the background concentration for each substance in groundwater [ground water for such substance] is achieved when [the] sampling locations used for compliance are representative of the subject [ground water] groundwater plume, and either:

-(i) [the] All laboratory analytical results for such substance at all [such] sampling locations are equal to or less than [either] the [ground-water] groundwater protection [criterion for such substance] criteria or the background concentration [for ground water], whichever is applicable[, as determined by subsection (d) of this section]; or such substance for no less than twelve consecutive monthly samples [from each such sampling location has been used to characterize the ground-water plume and the ninety-five percent upper confidence level of the arithmetic mean of all results of laboratory analyses of such samples for such substance are], calculated individually for each sampling location, is equal to or less than the [criterion for such substance] groundwater protection criteria or the background concentration, whichever is applicable.
+- (i) [the] All laboratory analytical results for such substance at all [such] sampling locations are equal to or less than [either] the [ground-water] groundwater protection [criterion for such substance] criteria or the background concentration [for ground water], whichever is applicable[, as determined by subsection (d) of this section]; or - (ii) The ninety-five percent upper confidence level of the arithmetic mean of a statistically representative sampling [program] data set consisting [of not] of all laboratory analytical results for such substance for no less than twelve consecutive monthly samples [from each such sampling location has been used to characterize the ground-water plume and the ninety-five percent upper confidence level of the arithmetic mean of all results of laboratory analyses of such samples for such substance are], calculated individually for each sampling location, is equal to or less than the [criterion for such substance] groundwater protection criteria or the background concentration, whichever is applicable. - [(C)] (B) Determining Compliance with [Surface-water] Surface Water Protection Criteria [.] or Water Quality Criteria